sohaibwweb/libft/README.md

 ### Part 3 — linked lists

-This part implements a singly linked list, using the following structure:

-c
-typedef struct s_list
-{
-    void            *content;
-    struct s_list   *next;
-}   t_list;

-Each node (t_list) stores a content (a generic pointer, so it can hold any type of data) and a pointer next to the following node in the list, or NULL if it is the last node.
-The functions below allow creating, adding, counting, iterating, and freeing nodes of this list

 | Function | Description |
 |---|---|
 | ft_lstnew | Creates a new list node |